-The Company did not make the Seller Note and Earnout Note principal and interest payments due July 31, 2023 as payments to any other debt holders was prohibited by the administrative agent of the lenders.
+The Company did not make the Seller Note and Earnout Note principal and interest payments due October 31, 2023 as payments to any other debt holders was prohibited by the administrative agent of the lenders of the Revolver.
+On January 16, 2024, the Company signed the Second Omnibus agreement to defer the missed July 31, 2023 and October 31, 2023 principal and interest payments until February 28, 2024, as well as the payment with accrued interest scheduled for January 31, 2024, which shall now be due and payable on February 28, 2024.